KMarshallX/VesselBoost/paper/paper.md

 ![Quantitative evaluation of *Module 2* (*TTA*) from **VesselBoost** on 3D MRA image slab with an isotropic resolution of 300 $\mu$m.
 Dice scores were estimated for the initial segmentation (proxy) and the final segmentation, with the ground truth image as a reference.
 In green, we show the boost in Dice score after test-time adaptation. \label{fig:5}](figure5.png)

 # Discussion and Conclusion
 We found that the network trained on low-resolution MRA images performed well on high-resolution data.
 We also showed the potential to train networks on a single data set for vessel segmentation to generate segmentations with more detail than the training data.
-In addition, test-time adaption allows training on larger data sets with imperfect labels and improves the initial prediction for a new input image.
+In addition, test-time adaptation allows training on larger data sets with imperfect labels and improves the initial prediction for a new input image.
 Note that we always trained and predicted on unmasked images but applied a brain mask afterwards to remove unwanted false positive segmentations stemming from the skin or fat around the skull.
 When predicting directly on masked images, we noticed that the network would segment the rim of the masked volume as a vessel.
 Thus, we recommend predicting unmasked images first and then applying a brain mask.
 Moreover, we used a fixed threshold for removing small disconnected components during post-processing.
 This threshold can be adapted to cater for very high- or low-resolution images.
 In conclusion, VesselBoost has the potential to facilitate the segmentation of small datasets with unique contrasts, such as ex-vivo MRI.
 VesselBoost can also be combined with existing, traditional segmentation techniques to provide a *boost* to their performance.

 # Code Availability

 The VesselBoost tool is freely available at [Open Science Framework](https://osf.io/abk4p/), [GitHub](https://github.com/KMarshallX/vessel_code) and via the
-Neurodesk [@renton_neurodesk_2023] data analysis environment (https://neurodesk.github.io) as Docker and Singularity containers.
+Neurodesk [@renton_neurodesk_2023] data analysis environment (https://neurodesk.org) as Docker and Singularity containers.

 # Acknowledgments

 The authors acknowledge funding by NHMRC-NIH BRAIN Initiative Collaborative Research Grant APP1117020 and by the NIH NIMH BRAIN Initiative grant R01-MH111419.
 FLR and Steffen Bollmann acknowledge funding through an ARC Linkage grant (LP200301393).
 HM acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG) (501214112, MA 9235/3-1) and the Deutsche Alzheimer Gesellschaft (DAG) e.V.
 (MD-DARS project).
-MB acknowledges funding from the Australian Research Council Future Fellowship grant FT140100865.
+Markus Barth acknowledges funding from the Australian Research Council Future Fellowship grant FT140100865.
+TS is supported by a Motor Neurone Disease Research Australia (MNDRA) Postdoctoral Research Fellowship (PDF2112).
 This work was initiated with the support of UQ AI Collaboratory.

 An early prototype of this work was presented at the 12th Scientific Symposium on Clinical Needs, Research Promises and Technical Solutions in Ultrahigh Field Magnetic Resonance in Berlin in 2021.
 This work was also submitted to the SMILE-UHURA challenge [@Chatterjee_Mattern_Dubost_Schreiber_Nürnberger_Speck_2023].
 Special thanks to the organizers (Soumick Chatterjee, Hendrik Mattern, Florian Dubost, Stefanie Schreiber, Andreas Nürnberger and Oliver Speck) of the SMILE-UHURA challenge for providing the data and the opportunity to participate in the challenge.